 Then we had to choose one.

 We talked around and around it.
-We asked other members of the team and the Senior Leadership Team.
-We set a couple of the candidates aside, feeling like we were making progress, but then bought them and their skills back into the mix.
+Consulted other members of the team and the Senior Leadership Team.
+We set a couple of the candidates aside, feeling like we were making progress.
+Then bought them and their skills back into the mix.
 It was really hard.

-The team’s leader decided that he would ‘sleep’ on the final decision over the weekend and our appointee was thrilled on Tuesday when I informed her she’d been successful.
+The team’s leader decided that he would ‘sleep’ on the final decision over the weekend.
+Our appointee was thrilled on Tuesday when I informed her she’d been successful.

 Looking back on it, I realise that the different skills and benefits the candidates offered rather knocked us off course in our decision making and we should have remembered those team member appointment rules;